 Step-2: Now light the cube.
 This will require 10-20 minutes to light up based on your grilling temperature, wind condition, and charcoal amount.
-Once the flames start to come out, the charcoals are ready to fire up spontaneously.
+Once the flames start to come out, the charcoal is ready to fire up spontaneously.

-- When you see charcoals are changing themselves into orange color, then do not wait for a few more minutes; otherwise, it will start to burn.
+Tips for this step – When you see charcoal changing into orange color, then do not wait for a few more minutes; otherwise, it will start to burn.

 Propane torches are easy to come by.
 You will often see that a propane torch is available where any of the other items are not.
 So it’s better to learn how to use that as an advantage.